jumidev/terraform-modules-azure/README.md

 ## As small and generic as possible

-To avoid monolithic code, modules create as few resources as possible and strive to be as generic as possible.
-In many cases they only create a single resource.
+- To avoid monolithic code, modules create as few resources as possible and strive to be as generic as possible.
+- Modules use remote state data to link with other modules.
-Module variables expose the attributes of their resources as inputs, with defaults that match most cases.
+- Module variables expose the attributes of their resources as inputs, with defaults that match most cases.

 # Coding conventions